 I would have men of such constancy put to sea, that their business might be everything and their intent everywhere,

 for that’s it that always makes a good voyage of nothing.
 Farewell.”

-Changeable taffeta is mentioned in Shakespeare’s Twelfth Night.
+Changeable taffeta, otherwise known as “shot silk,” is a fabric mentioned in Shakespeare’s Twelfth Night.
 Feste tells Orisno that he hopes a tailor will make him a doublet (a two-piece outfit) out of fabric that changes color constantly, because Orisno’s mind is very changeable—he is fickle and moody.

-Changeable taffetta, otherwise known as “shot silk taffeta,” is known for its stiffness, crispness, slipperiness, luster, and gleaming quality.
+Changeable taffetta is known for its stiffness, crispness, slipperiness, luster, and gleaming quality.
 Taffeta rustles as you move, and has often been used in eveningwear (see: Princess Diana’s taffeta wedding dress).
 Tissura, a network of fabric shops and showrooms, gives us some context: “Derived from a Persian word, which means ‘twisted woven’, taffeta is also a tightly woven fabric consisting of high-twist yarn.
 It has various kinds and types from opaque to sheer, from glossy to matte.”
 Changeable taffeta in particular became popular in the 18th and 19th centuries, and has historically been associated with luxury, displays of wealth, and high fashion.

 The fabric is easily stained and can be ruined if folded; this is interesting when one considers Orisno’s character.
 It implies that he could be impressionable, or he might become bent out of shape easily.
 Fashionhance tells us that taffetta “is easily impaired by pins and needles.”
 In other words, it’s not a very durable fabric.
 One might almost call it high maintenance.